ftnapps/smapinntpd/ReadMe.txt

  -readorigin

    Get address from the Origin line instead of the OADDRESS field of the JAM message header.
-This option makes JamNNTPd slower, but may be useful if your tosser does not set the OADDRESS field.
+This option makes SmapiNNTPd slower, but may be useful if your tosser does not set the OADDRESS field.

  -noencode

-   JamNNTPd by default MIME-encodes headers with non-ascii characters.
-If you use this option, JamNNTPd will instead send the headers as plain 8-bit text.
+   SmapiNNTPd by default MIME-encodes headers with non-ascii characters.
+If you use this option, SmapiNNTPd will instead send the headers as plain 8-bit text.

  -strictnetmail

-   Makes JamNNTPd use strict article counters for netmail messages.
-Normally JamNNTPd uses article counters that include all messages, not only those that the user is allowed to read.
+   Makes SmapiNNTPd use strict article counters for netmail messages.
+Normally SmapiNNTPd uses article counters that include all messages, not only those that the user is allowed to read.
 That behaviour is much faster, but may cause your newsreader to indicate the presence of new messages in the netmail area even when there are only messages for other users.
-Using this option will make JamNNTPd slower, but speed seems to be acceptable for small netmail areas with up to 1000 messages.
+Using this option will make SmapiNNTPd slower, but speed seems to be acceptable for small netmail areas with up to 1000 messages.
 Users will never be allowed to actually read netmail messages of other users even when this option is not used.